kaglet/weather_app/README.md

 ## About

 This is a weather app that shows current and future weather of a given location with the new skill demonstrated being async JavaScript.
-This is the [4th project](https://www.theodinproject.com/lessons/node-path-javascript-weather-app#project-solution) of the [TOP](https://www.theodinproject.com/) course.
+This is the [4th project](https://www.theodinproject.com/lessons/node-path-javascript-weather-app#project-solution) of [The Odin Project](https://www.theodinproject.com/).
 Weather data and condition images are obtained from [WeatherAPI](https://www.weatherapi.com/).

 Find the live link [here](https://kaglet.github.io/weather_app/).